NinjaEagle/hackernewsclone/README.md

 ## Hosts
 Our site is hosted here [ADD LINK](https://news.ycombinator.com/)

-While our backend is hosted on [Google Firebase](https://firebase.google.com/)
+All data is kept on an instance of [Google Firebase](https://firebase.google.com/)

 ## Scripts on how to run this repository locally